 Moreover, you can combine these options into multiple steps of verification.
-Or otherwise create separate options for different groups of employees (like the various countries or internal versus external).
+Or alternatively, create separate options for different groups of employees (like various countries or internal versus external).
 Once the service is configured, users can do password reset through a web page or from mobile phones.
 You can also integrate it with a workstation logon screen with dedicated client package.

 AAD – Azure Active Directory

 Now let’s explore a cloud-based option – Azure Active Directory is providing self-service password reset for your users.
 To do this go to your tenant configuration and configure simple password reset options.